Michael-Golubchik/flight_rank_doc/README.md

 If you run into any trouble with the setup/code or have any questions please contact me at mikhail.golubchik@gmail.com<br>

 # ARCHIVE CONTENTS
 - data                       : contains data to train and test model
 - models                     : contains trained models
 - submissions                : contains predictopn on test
 - common.py                  : code of config class
 - prepare_data.py            : code of prepairing data
 - model.py                   : code of the model class
 - train.py                   : code for training models
 - predict.py                 : code for predicion on test
+- xgboost-ranker.ipynb       : notebook with all code including optuna paramters search
+- feature_importance.ipynb   : notebook with the features importance
+- description.pdf            : competion description

 # HARDWARE:
 (The following specs were used to create the original solution)<br>